-Abbey Moore has been carrying a camera since high school, instinctively drawn to documenting life as it unfolded around her.
-She went on to study photojournalism in college, originally intending to work for news outlets.
-But after unexpectedly photographing a wedding, she found her true calling.
-Fifteen years later, she’s still honored to witness and preserve the joy, beauty, and spontaneity of wedding days.
+I have been carrying a camera since high school, instinctively drawn to documenting life as it unfolded around her.
+I went on to study photojournalism in college, originally intending to work for news outlets.
+But after unexpectedly photographing a wedding, I found my true calling.
+Fifteen years later, I’m still honored to witness and preserve the joy, beauty, and spontaneity of wedding days.

-Abbey believes no two weddings are the same—and that’s what keeps her inspired.
-She’s drawn to the history, tradition, and love each couple brings, aiming to create photographs that feel like no one else’s.
-Her approach is rooted in presence over perfection: letting go of expectations and embracing the unexpected.
-A photographer she admires once said, “Instead of trying to get every beat, just get the heartbeats.”
-That sentiment has shaped the way she works—leaving space for real moments to unfold naturally.
+I believe no two weddings are the same—and that’s what keeps me inspired.
+I’m drawn to the history, tradition, and love each couple brings, aiming to create photographs that feel like no one else’s.
+My approach is rooted in presence over perfection: letting go of expectations and embracing the unexpected.
+A photographer I admire once said, “Instead of trying to get every beat, just get the heartbeats.”
+That sentiment has shaped the way I work—leaving space for real moments to unfold naturally.

-At home in Grand Rapids, Abbey is most often found chasing after her one-year-old son with her husband by her side.
-When she finds a quiet moment, she loves quilting—a craft passed down by her mom and grandmother.
-Becoming a parent has only deepened her appreciation for how fleeting time can be, and how powerful photographs are in helping us remember it.
-Abbey is endlessly grateful to spend her life documenting love stories and creating heirlooms that will last for generations.
+At home in Grand Rapids, I am most often found chasing after my two-year-old son with my husband by her side.
+When I find a quiet moment, I love quilting—a craft passed down by my mom and grandmother.
+Becoming a parent has only deepened my appreciation for how fleeting time can be, and how powerful photographs are in helping us remember it.
+I am endlessly grateful to spend my life documenting love stories and creating heirlooms that will last for generations.

 Abbey Moore Photography does not discriminate on the basis of race, ethnicity, national origin, sexual orientation, gender, gender identity, gender expression, physical or mental ability, religion, creed or age.